-President Mr. David Walls
+Mr. David Walls

-Chair of the Board Mr. David Handy (retired, former partner in the law firm

-Fulton and Company)
+Mr. David Handy (retired, former partner in the law firm Fulton and Company)

 The College of the Rockies (COTR) serves the post-secondary education and training needs of people in the East Kootenay region.
 The main campus and the Gold Creek campus are located in Cranbrook, and five regional campuses are located in Creston, Fernie, Golden, Invermere, and Kimberley.